List of Maid Sama! characters: Maid Latte

 Satsuki’s nephew, the son of Satsuki's older brother, and student of Seisen Middle School who enjoys cross-dressing.
 He likes "cute things" and being the center of attention, not unlike a young girl.
 His androgynous features allow him to pass off as a girl and his female persona is well known as a cute Internet idol.
 Aoi enjoys toying with the feelings of men (trying to do so to Usui but failing because Usui apparently knew he was male from the beginning), but is eventually exposed as a boy by Misaki.
 He is generally short-tempered, has little patience and has frequent mood swings, usually after doing something kind or showing affection for someone and suddenly becoming angry afterward.

 Misaki is under the impression that he hates her; he frequently scolds her for her poor fashion sense and unfeminine strength.
 He later yells at Misaki for not being more decisive about her relationship with Usui and for leading Shintani on, even if she was doing it unintentionally.
 It is this scolding that eventually pushes her admit to Shintani that she does in fact have feelings for Usui.
 Even so, Aoi develops a crush on Misaki, though he did not confess because he could see she loves Usui.
 He enjoys making Misaki dresses, and puts much more effort into her outfits than others.
-In the final chapter of the series, Aoi becomes UxMishi's clothing designer later on and works in Europe.
+Aoi eventually becomes UxMishi's clothing designer later on and works in Europe.
 He is also dating Honoka.